brycewray/hugo-site/content/posts/2020/07/beginners-luck.md

 In any event, I hope that my new little efforts in this regard will help anyone who, as was true for me not all that long ago, is trying to find the path to a better website-management experience that I believe either Eleventy or Hugo will provide.

 **Update, 2020-12-19**: Each starter set has its own online demo on Vercel (formerly on Netlify), linked from its repo.
 {.yellowBox}

+**Update, 2020-03-26**: See also [this update](/posts/2021/03/beginners-luck-update) on what has turned out to be a growing number of starter sets for Eleventy and Hugo.
+{.yellowBox}